 Paul Joseph

-In 2022, Joseph received a prestigious Fulbright Specialist Award from the Fulbright Foreign Scholarship Board and was elected as IEN’s representative to the Inaugural Georgia Tech Interdisciplinary Research Faculty Advisory Council.
-He was also appointed as a Guest Editor for Frontiers in Nanotechnology for the energy applications section of the publication.
+In 2022, Joseph received a prestigious Fulbright Specialist Award from the Fulbright Foreign Scholarship Board / U.S. Department of State, was elected as IEN’s representative to the inaugural Georgia Tech Interdisciplinary Research Faculty Advisory Council, and served as a council chair during the inaugural year.
+He was also appointed as a guest associate editor for a special research topic, "Microbial Nanotechnology" in Frontiers in Microbiology Journal.
+In 2023, he was a recipient of an Interdisciplinary Research Spotlight Award from Georgia Tech for his “over and beyond” contributions in 2022.

 404.894.5029